Face recognition – fascinating and intriguing

 India and its national biometric identification scheme, Aadhaar

 In India, thanks to the Puttaswamy judgment delivered on 27 August 2017, the Supreme Court has enshrined the right to privacy in the country's constitution.
-This decision has rebalanced the relationship between citizen and state and posed a new challenge to expanding the Aadhaar project.
+This decision has rebalanced the relationship between citizens and the state and posed a new challenge to expanding the Aadhaar project.

 The Indian government, however, approved the use of the country's biometric EID program by private entities on 28 February 2019.